OpenShock/Integrations.LethalCompany/README.md

 ## Installing
 ### Using r2modman
-Download the latest release and add the dll via the option, add local mod.
+Search for LethalOpenShock in Thunderstore and install via the mod manager of your choice!

 ## Configuration
 Make sure to setup your API Token & Shocker Id before usage